-My aim is to return Mr G to the position he would now be in but for what I consider to be Options' failure to carry out adequate due diligence checks before accepting his SIPP application.
+My aim is to return Mr T to the position he would now be in but for what I consider to be Options' failure to carry out adequate due diligence checks before accepting his SIPP application.
+I appreciate that Options has said that it doesn't think Mr T has suffered a loss.
+But it can't know that until the requisite calculations have taken place.
+And I doubt very much that the benefits Mr T will get from the SIPP are equivalent to what he would have got from his armed forces pension.